mech-lang/mech/README.md

 You can try Mech online at [try.mech-lang.org](http://try.mech-lang.org).

-Usage and installation instructions can be found in the [documentation](https://mech-lang.org/page/learn/) or the [main Mech repository](https://github.com/mech-lang/mech).

-Read about progress on our [blog](https://mech-lang.org/blog/), and follow us on Twitter [@MechLang](https://twitter.com/MechLang).
+Read about our current progress on our [blog](https://mech-lang.org/blog/).

 ## Documentation

+If this is your first time with Mech, read [Learn Mech in Fifteen Minutes](https://gitlab.com/mech-lang/docs/-/raw/v0.2-beta/II.guides/MechFifteen.mec?ref_type=heads).

 Documentation is hosted online at [mech-lang.org](http://docs.mech-lang.org), and is open sourced on [GitHub](http://github.com/mech-lang/docs).

 ## Installation